U.S. Is About To Reinstate Iran Sanctions. Here's What That Means

 The White House says it is going after major oil exporters, shipping companies and major Iranian banks — including the country's Central Bank and other financial institutions.
 And it will also "target those who attempt to violate or circumvent [the sanctions]."

-"One hundred percent of the revenue that Iran receives from the sale of crude oil will be held in foreign accounts and can be used by Iran only for humanitarian trade or bilateral trade in non-sanctioned goods and services," Pompeo explained Friday.
+"One hundred percent of the revenue that Iran receives from the sale of crude oil will be held in foreign accounts and can be used by Iran only for humanitarian trade or bilateral trade in nonsanctioned goods and services," Pompeo explained Friday.

 The additional penalties are intended to "cut off revenues the regime uses to bankroll terrorist groups, foment global instability, fund nuclear and ballistic missile programs, and enrich its leaders."

-Not all trade with Iran will be off limits, however.
+Not all trade with Iran will be off-limits, however.

-The White House plans to continue to allow the sale of humanitarian goods to Iran — such as food, medicine and raw agriculture products.
+The White House plans to continue to allow the sale of humanitarian goods — such as food, medicine and raw agriculture products — to Iran.
 The U.N.'s top court ruled last month that the U.S. cannot apply sanctions to those humanitarian products entering Iran.

 Why is the U.S. offering waivers to certain countries?

-Ideally, the White House wants all its trading partners to cut off all their oil purchases from Iran.
+Ideally, the White House wants all of its trading partners to cut off all of their oil purchases from Iran.
 In reality, even if a country wishes to fully comply with that demand, it will take some time to seek out alternative suppliers of such a crucial resource.

 As Reuters reports, some of Iran's top customers — including China and Turkey — are pushing back against the U.S. order, saying there are not enough oil supplies elsewhere to meet their demand.

-So, the Trump administration says it is offering eight governments a temporary reprieve — but "only because they have demonstrated significant reductions in their crude oil and cooperation on many other fronts, and have made important moves towards getting to zero crude oil importation," Pompeo added Friday.
+So, the Trump administration says it is offering eight governments a temporary reprieve — but "only because they have demonstrated significant reductions in their crude oil and cooperation on many other fronts, and have made important moves toward getting to zero crude oil importation," Pompeo said Friday.

 He noted that two of the eight have agreed to completely halt oil imports from Iran eventually, while the rest have agreed to "import at greatly reduced levels."